opendocsg/opendoc-state-courts-practice-directions/PART-02-Originating-Processes-And-Documents.md

 ### Non-compliance

-(10) Any document which does not comply with this Practice Direction may be rejected for filing by the Civil Registry.
+(10) Any document which does not comply with this Practice Direction may be rejected for filing by the Registry.

 ## 10. Citation of Case Numbers / New Court Forum Prefix